All posts

 1. Star rating next to the product title

 The single most impactful review placement is a star rating and review count displayed directly below the product name, before the price.
 This is now a standard pattern that shoppers expect.
 If your product page doesn't have it, the absence is noticed.
+For a full list of the elements that determine whether a product page converts, the Shopify product page audit checklist breaks all ten down in detail.

 The star rating here doesn't need to link anywhere immediately.
 Its job is to signal credibility at first glance.